Best Practice

 program where you use the class.
 The dependency itself should be another library, class,

-ADT, etc. that is also self contained and needs nothing unique to your program.
+ADT, etc. that is also self-contained and needs nothing unique to your program.
 If the

 dependency also has dependencies, the same rules apply, and so on.